Configuring Policies¶

 Click Login Security Check.

-In the displayed Login Security Check page, modify the policy content. describes the parameters.
+On the displayed Login Security Check page, modify the policy content.
+Table 8 describes the parameters.

 ¶ Parameter